CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Type 4 or Add Mini Dimension
 The type 4 technique `is used when a group of attributes in a dimension rapidly changes and is split off to a mini-dimension`.
 This situation is sometimes called a rapidly changing monster dimension.
 Frequently used attributes in multimillion-row dimension tables are mini-dimension design candidates, even if they don’t frequently change.
 The type 4 mini-dimension requires its own unique primary key; the primary keys of both the base dimension and mini-dimension are captured in the associated fact tables.

+### Type 5 or Add Mini-Dimension and Type 1 Outrigger
+The type 5 technique `is used to accurately preserve historical attribute values, plus report historical facts according to current attribute values.
+Type 5 builds on the type 4 mini-dimension by also embedding a current type 1 reference to the mini-dimension in the base dimension`.
+This enables the currently-assigned mini-dimension attributes to be accessed along with the others in the base dimension without linking through a fact table.
+Logically, you’d represent the base dimension and mini-dimension outrigger as a single table in the presentation area.
+The ETL team must overwrite this type 1 mini-dimension reference whenever the current mini-dimension assignment changes